virtualscienceforum/virtualscienceforum/moderatorguide.md

 Unless otherwise agreed by the organizers, the following guidelines apply:

+Our suggested guidelines for when questions are allowed:
-* Short talks: after the talk ends.
+* Short talks: after the talk ends
-* Long talks: questions may be asked at any time.
+* Long talks: questions may be asked at any time

 Mediating questions: